sankaranarayananMG/BUS-BOOKING-IN-PYTHON/README.md

 BHC project on III Bvoc it M.Sankaranarayanan 215915143

 # ABOUT MY PROJECT
-That’s my 3-year project and pycharm is the platform to create this project and i used python and django framework to create this project , I’m not specifies any user name OR password for user log-in , You can create your own username and password in register page
+That’s my 3-year project pycharm is the platform to create this project, I used python html and django framework to create this project , I’m not specifies any user name OR password for user log-in , You can create your own username and password in register page

 # HOW TO OPEN THE PROJECT